developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Bug Reporting Configuration - Dialog Elements

-This Managed Configuration array allows an Administrator using an EMM to customize the dialog that will be presented to the Device User to collect information that will be included in generated Bug Reports.
+This Managed Configuration array allows an Administrator using an EMM to customize the dialog that is presented to the Device User to collect information that is included in generated Bug Reports.

 #### Bug Reporting Configuration - Dialog Element Detail

-This Managed Configuration group allows an Administrator using an EMM to specify the details of a single dialog element to be included in the dialog that will be presented to the Device User to collect information that will be included in generated Bug Reports.
+This Managed Configuration group allows an Administrator using an EMM to specify the details of a single dialog element to be included in the dialog that is presented to the Device User to collect information that is included in generated Bug Reports.

 ##### Bug Reporting Configuration - Dialog Element Detail Type

-This Managed Configuration allows an Administrator using an EMM to specify the type of a single dialog element being included in the dialog that will be presented to the Device User to collect information that will be included in generated Bug Reports.
+This Managed Configuration allows an Administrator using an EMM to specify the type of a single dialog element being included in the dialog that is presented to the Device User to collect information that is included in generated Bug Reports.

 Depending on the Type value chosen, one or more additional Managed Configurations may also need to be specified:

-- When the Action value ***ErrorNameTextBox*** is chosen, a text box will be added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered.
+- When the Action value ***ErrorNameTextBox*** is chosen, a text box is added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Error Name Text Box Text** must also be specified to provide a text to be pre-populated into the text box.

-- When the Action value ***Label*** is chosen, a text label will be added to the dialog presented to the Device User.
+- When the Action value ***Label*** is chosen, a text label is added to the dialog presented to the Device User.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Label Text** must also be specified to provide the text to be populated into the label.

-- When the Action value ***TextBox*** is chosen, a text box will be added to the dialog presented to the Device User in which generic text can be entered.
+- When the Action value ***TextBox*** is chosen, a text box is added to the dialog presented to the Device User in which generic text can be entered.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Text Box Text** must also be specified to provide the text to be pre-populated into the text box.
 The specified text will to provide guidance to the Device User about the expected value and will disappear when the user begins typing into the text box.

-- When the Action value ***VoiceRecordButton*** is chosen, a voice record button will be added to the dialog presented to the Device User.
+- When the Action value ***VoiceRecordButton*** is chosen, a voice record button is added to the dialog presented to the Device User.
 Clicking this button will allow the Device User to record a verbal explanation of the bug to be attached to the generated Bug Report.
 No additional Managed Configurations need to be specified.

 ##### Bug Reporting Configuration - Dialog Element Detail Type Error Name Text Box Text

-This Managed Configuration allows an Administrator using an EMM to specify the text to be pre-populated into a text box that will be added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered and should be specified if and only if the value ***Error Name Text Box*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.
+This Managed Configuration allows an Administrator using an EMM to specify the text to be pre-populated into a text box that is added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered and should be specified if and only if the value ***Error Name Text Box*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.

 ##### Bug Reporting Configuration - Dialog Element Detail Type Label Text

-This Managed Configuration allows an Administrator using an EMM to specify the text of a label that will be added to the dialog presented to the Device User and should be specified if and only if the value ***Label*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.
+This Managed Configuration allows an Administrator using an EMM to specify the text of a label that is added to the dialog presented to the Device User and should be specified if and only if the value ***Label*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.

 ##### Bug Reporting Configuration - Dialog Element Detail Type Text Box Text